Asymptotically Optimal Procedures for Sequential Joint Detection and Estimation: Numerical Results

 \subsection{Benchmarking Methods}

 There exist only little related work in the field of sequential joint detection and estimation and the optimal procedure proposed in \cite{reinhard2021multiple} is only applicable in case a low-dimensional representation of the data exists.
-Therefore, we use, as in, e.g., \cite{reinhard2021multiple}, a two-step procedure as a reference for comparison.
+Therefore, we use two-step procedures, one sequential and one using a fixed number of samples, for benchmarking.
+First a sequential two-step procedure as in, e.g., \cite{reinhard2021multiple}, is used as a reference for comparison.
+This method is referred to as S-TS.
 That is, we use a sequential detector followed by an \gls{mmse} estimator.
 Although there exist different sequential tests for multiple hypotheses \cite{baum1994sequential,tartakovsky2014sequential}, we resort to the \gls{msprt}\cite[Section 4.1]{tartakovsky2014sequential} due to its easy implementation and nice asymptotic properties.
 The \gls{msprt} uses the pairwise log-likelihood ratios between $\Hyp_m$ and $\Hyp_j$ for $m\neq j$

 The stopping rule and the decision rule of the \gls{msprt} are given by \cite[Eqs.
 (4.3) and (4.4)]{tartakovsky2014sequential}